 One potential conflict which has been identified for the group relates to our ownership structure.
-In July 2018, 60% of Hermes Fund Managers Limited was acquired by Federated Investors Inc (now Federated Hermes Inc) from the BT Pension Scheme (BTPS), which retains ownership of 29.5%.
-The remaining 10.5% is owned by executives of the international business of Federated Hermes.
+EOS is owned by Federated Hermes Limited which in turn is owned by Federated Hermes Inc..
 We have internal procedures to regulate the processes and restrict the flow of information among, and within, business units so that activities are carried out with the appropriate level of independence.
-It is EOS policy to carry out any stewardship activity with BT Plc and Federated Hermes, Inc. on the same basis as any other company.
-When providing voting recommendations for meetings of BT Plc or Federated Hermes Inc, responsibility would reside with a senior member of the stewardship team, not the director in charge of the client relationship.
+It is EOS policy to carry out any stewardship activity with Federated Hermes, Inc. on the same basis as any other company.
+When providing voting recommendations for meetings of Federated Hermes Inc, responsibility would reside with a senior member of the stewardship team, not the director in charge of the client relationship.
 In addition, clients would be informed of the potential conflict of interest and attention would be drawn to voting recommendations issued by ISS.